gsj1029/Graph-Embedding-Techniques/README.md

 # Graph-Embedding-Techniques
-It provides some typical graph embedding techniques based on task-free or task-specific intuitions.
+It provides some interesting graph embedding techniques based on task-free or task-specific intuitions.

 ##### Table of Contents